webpack-contrib/compression-webpack-plugin/README.md

 };
 ```

-And run `webpack` via your preferred method.
+Finally, run `webpack` using the method you normally use (e.g., via CLI or an npm script).

 ## Options